Dear husband

-Online communities often develop what lexicographers call a language for special purposes (LSP).
-A study of the language for special purposes (LSP) used on breast-cancer and infertility forums found that the corpus of both communities was defined by brevity, humor and infra-group unity, in part expressed by replacing terms that would be used in conventional/professional communication settings, such as male partner or luteal phase, with vocabulary particular to the layperson-to-layperson community, such as DH and 2WW [two-week wait].
+Online communities often develop what lexicographers call a language for special purposes.
+A study of the language for special purposes used on breast-cancer and infertility forums found that the corpus of both communities was defined by brevity, humor and intra-group unity, in part expressed by replacing terms that would be used in conventional/professional communication settings, such as male partner or luteal phase, with vocabulary particular to the layperson-to-layperson community, such as DH and 2WW [two-week wait].